Rainy Day & the Olympic Club

-We are not open on major holidays.
+We are closed on Sundays and holidays.

 MEMBERSHIPS: Memberships to the VERMILION NEWS PRINT SHOP MUSEUM are now available.
 Funds generated will go toward the aforementioned renovations and maintenance of the shop.